labordynamicsinstitute/replicability-training/Fall 2019/Overview_lab.md

 - Verify ability to post data (do the authors have the right to post the data?)
 - If possible, attempt replication

+## Conduct Post-Publication Evaluation of Reproducibility (when time permits)

+We download articles and supplements, assess to what extent an undergraduate student can run the code that produces the analysis reported in the paper.

+We have also in the past done an evaluation of the response of authors when the code is only available "upon request".
+Not currently an active project.